2/6/2025

 speaker

 Okay, perfect.
-First question, can you just talk about the recent jump in VOCC spot rates?
-And yeah, what do you think these levels are sustainable?
-You know, what's driving the strength and how do you see the market developing from here?
+First question, can you just talk about the recent jump in VLCC spot rates?
+What do you think these levels are sustainable?
+What's driving the strength and how do you see the market developing from here?

 speaker

-I think the market in general is very, very tight.
-And you know, this sort of downward trajectory we had in the end of last year was mostly driven by some inventory changes and the lack of runs in the refineries in China.
-But that those inventories seems to have been worked off, as you can now see on the refining margins in China.
+I think the market in general is very tight.
+This downward trajectory we had in the end of last year was mostly driven by some inventory changes and the lack of runs in the refineries in China.
+But those inventories seem to have been worked off, as you can now see on the refining margins in China.
 So that's one aspect.
-The other is, you know, as I mentioned, the market is tight, finely balanced, and it didn't take much to bring the market down in one way.
+The other is, as I mentioned, the market is tight, finely balanced, and it didn't take much to bring the market down in one way.
 But more importantly, it didn't take much to bring the market up.
 So the sentiment in particular in the reaction to sanctions was very dramatic.
-The market moved very, very fast without, you know, necessarily more cargos in the market, but just on expectations.
-You had a little bit of a setback, but then we are back up again.
-And then now we feel that there's more substance in it.
-There's more cargo in the market.
-At the same time, as I talked about in detail, the fleet is really, really getting tighter and tighter.
-And there are so many pieces to the puzzle now.
-It's a bit hard to be precise on which component is the driving factor.
-And I prefer to look at it more like the tipping point, you know, at the glass at some point is just full, right?
+The market moved very, very fast. without necessarily more cargoes in the market, but just some expectations.
+We had a little bit of a setback, but then we are back up again, and now we feel that there's more substance in it, there's more cargo in the market.
+At the same time, as I talked about in detail, the fleet is really, really getting tighter and tighter, and there's so many pieces to the puzzle now, it's a bit hard to be precise on which component is the driving factor, and I I prefer to look at it more like the tipping point, you know, at the glass at some point is just full, right?
 And it's overflowing.
-So in a way, that's what I think we are seeing, you know, potentially the beginning of.
-Good to hear.
+And in a way, that's what I think we are seeing, you know, potentially the beginning of.
+That's good to hear.

 speaker

 Next is on the capital allocation.
-You talked about it, I guess, but you sold the ship in December and you sparked the proceeds to buy back shares at, you know, very attractive levels, I would say.
+You talked about it, I guess, but you sold the ship. in December and new sparks of the proceeds to buy back shares at, you know, very attractive levels, I would say.
 So that made a lot of sense.
-But of course, now the stock is back to your one-time NEV more or less.
+But of course, now the stock is back to your one-time NAV, more or less.
 So the question is, do you see better opportunities elsewhere, like secondhand vessel transactions, or are buybacks still on the table?

 speaker

 So I think just to clarify, the buybacks we did in December, they were done with the resources at hand.
 They were not dependent on us selling the ship.
 We felt there was a dislocation in the capital markets compared to the underlying dynamics of our business.
 So when we traded below nine bucks, we were acting on that.
-And I think in hindsight that proved to be a very good decision.
-As we also then stated, we have three purposes for the cash proceeds from the sale of Scandinavia.
+And I think in hindsight, that proved to be a very good decision.
+As we also then stated, Sorvisa has three purposes for the cash proceeds from the sale of Scandinavia.
 It's either investment acquisitions, as you asked about, buybacks or debt prepayments.
 Where the share price is pricing now, we are normally not buying back stock.
-We are always on the lookout for good investment opportunities in ships, but they are, you know, hard to find, frankly, as the number of aspects that has to be met in terms of age, ship design, delivery, etc. price, of course.
+We are always on the lookout for good investment opportunities in ships, but they are hard to find, frankly. as the number of sort of aspects that has to be met in terms of age, ship design, delivery, et cetera, and price, of course.
 But we have the capacity financially to do that if we want to.
-Then lastly, of course, there is debt prepayments that would reduce interest expense in the company.
-Then it's a detailed question of whether we then increase our RCF capacity so we can access the funds to other activities later if you want to, or as you've done many times in the past, focus the prepayments on taking out, install, schedule installments or AMRT over certain periods.
-So we are yet to finally decide on that.
-And there will maybe be more clarity on that when we present our first quarter earnings.
+Then lastly, of course, is debt prepayments that would reduce interest expense in the company.
+Then it's a detailed question of whether we then increase our RCF capacity so we can access the funds to other activities later if you want to, or, as we've done many times in the past, focus the prepayments on taking out scheduled installments or AMORT over certain periods.
+So we are yet to finally decide on that, and there will maybe be more clarity on that when we present our first quarter earnings.

 speaker